Kernix13/ContosoPizza/README.md

 ```

 > [!NOTE]
 > The _Send Request_ links in my `.http` file are not working.
 I saw an error about port 5117 being used so I changed it to 5118 and that opened the Swagger UI in the browser but the Send Request links still do not work.
-I get the same error when I run `dotnet run` and try a request from the .http file.
+I get the same error when I run `dotnet run` and tried a request from the .http file.

 ```
 warn: Microsoft.AspNetCore.HttpsPolicy.HttpsRedirectionMiddleware[3]
       Failed to determine the https port for redirect.
 ```

 So how do you test?
 Do you use Swagger or do you use the .http file?
+I used the Play button in `Program.cs` which opened Swagger, but it seems that disables the Send Request links in the `.http` file.
+The Swagger UI worked but instead run `dotnet run` then try the links in `.http`.

 #### Data store and models